Last updated on September 13, 2019

 3. “Turn You On” – JUNEBUG SPADE.
 Fans of Beach Slang, YUCK, Smith Westerns, and other distortion-heavy indie-rockers will have a ball with JUNEBUG SPADE’s beachy, distorted power-pop/rock.

-4. “Hindbrains” – Holy Hues.
+4. “Hindbrains” – Zach Katz.
 Those who are into psychedelic weirdness of the “very bright flashes of color and lots of spinning” variety will have a blast getting disoriented by this indie-pop blast of Technocolor chaos.

 5. “This Explosion Within” – Lights and Motion.
 Synthesizing elements of The Arcade Fire, Sigur Ros, and more, Lights and Motion comes up with a fuzzed-out, blissful-sounding cinematic post-rock tune.